Airport parking checklist

 Seek out secure parking.
 For peace of mind parking find out where your car will be parked while you are away.

-Most airport parking horror stories include some element of an operator leaving cars in unsecure locations – this could mean on a street, in a field or in a hotel car park.
+Most airport parking horror stories include some element of an operator leaving cars in unsecure locations – this could mean on a street, in a field or in a shopping centre park.
 Rogue operators are few and far between, but for peace of mind choose an operator that guarantees to park your car in a secure facility that is authorised for airport parking.

 How do you know that a parking facility is up to scratch?
 Look for companies that display the Park Mark Safer Parking award, which is given by police assessors who review the management and security processes in place at a parking location.
 Only car parks that meet the criteria earn the award, so it helps you know that your car will be kept somewhere with high standards.